-SAS 9.2 ships with a SAS Management Console plug-in that you can use to test your SAS deployment.
-For more information, see the SAS Management Console Help for the SAS Deployment Tester.
+SAS 9.3 is shipped with a SAS Management Console plug-in that you can use to test your SAS deployment.
+For more information, see the SAS Management Console Help for the SAS Deployment Tester and Chapter 7, "Using the Deployment Tester," in SAS Intelligence Platform: System Administration Guide.